PauloVB72/WHAN_MaNGA-map/README.md

 #WHAN Diagram plots code

-Based on work by Nora Castillo and Maria Argudo Fernandez.
+Work by Nora Castillo and Maria Argudo Fernandez.
 This code presents a new way to understand the WHAN diagram by Cid Fernandez et al 2011.
 Using the MaNGA data emission of NII and Hα, we make a degraded ionization WHAN map for any galaxy in MaNGA.
 We define the following color categories:

 [royalblue to lightblue]: